Full Frame Finder

 No, prime lenses lack the neutral mount that you will find on the rear of Angenieux and Cooke zoom lenses.

-Also, be certain that the pin, located in the rear of the lens neutral mount, fits into the slot on the front of the Xpander, before tightening the mounting ring.
+Also, be certain that the pin, located in the rear of the lens universal mount, fits into the slot on the front of the Xpander, before tightening the locking collar ring.

 Yes, by special order.